-Topics: Geographic Information Science and Systems, Hazards and Vulnerability
+Topics: Hazards and Vulnerability, Geographic Information Science and Systems

-Keywords: Geographic Information Systems, Natural Hazards, Seismic Activity, Space Time Mining
+Keywords: Natural Hazards, Seismic Activity, Geographic Information Systems

 Presentation File: No File Uploaded

 Geospatial technology enhances the research of natural hazards, such as seismic events, into accurate strategies that can be implemented into hazard management and mitigation.
 Therefore, this research involves a geospatial framework using Geographic Information Systems (GIS) platforms to obtain a spatial analysis of seismic activity, patterns, density, frequency, magnitudes and distribution from 2000 to 2018 in the studied area.
 This research purpose is to compare two distinct geographic regions located in seismically active locations.
 The methodology involves data by the United States Geological Survey (USGS), GIS software, statistical analysis, and cartographic maps.
 This research aims to demonstrate advances of incorporating GIS technology into seismic analysis and contribute to geographic and geospatial knowledge in this area.